 Drinking fermented birch sap

-Most experts say fresh birch sap can be treated as water and you can, therefore, drink quite a lot.
-However, to reap many benefits a a few glassed per day is enough.
-The sugar contents of fresh birch sap is not very high, however, if you’re diabetic and want to drink a lot you might want to take this into consideration.
+Most experts say fresh birch sap can be treated as water, so it’s hard to overdose.
+The sugar contents of fresh birch sap is not very high, so it’s safe to drink for most people.

-Both fresh and fermented birch sap are superb drinks.
-And a bottle of well-fermented birch sap is emptied quickly, especially during warm summer days.
+Fresh and fermented birch sap are both great.
+But a bottle of well-fermented birch sap is hard to resist during warm summer days.